Skip to content

 5 min read

 Fixed term employment contracts can be a great way for businesses to secure talented workers for a finite period of time.
-But be warned: The simple act of including an end-date in a contract may have unforeseen consequences.
+If your organization needs additional help, hiring temporary workers is a great way to scale fast or reduce the workload for your permanent employees.

 What is a fixed term contract?

-A fixed term contract meaning a short term contract for a specific period of time can be used for temporary or seasonal workers whose skills are not needed year-round.
+A fixed term contract meaning a short term contract for a specific period of time.
+This type of contract is used for temporary or seasonal workers whose skills are not needed year-round.
 Unless renewed, a fixed term contract will expire by a predetermined end-date.

 While other countries may have more restrictions, American labor laws do not limit the duration of a fixed term employment contract or the circumstances under which it can be offered.
 Though is not regulated, these contracts typically last between one and three years.